VighneshK12/Skin-Lesion-Segmentation/README.md

 ---

-## 6) Training with ISICTrainer (main command)
+## 7) Training with ISICTrainer

-Once env, data, and patch are ready, this is the core command:
+Once env, data, and patch are ready, use:

 ### Single fold example (fold 0, 2D config)